duppypro/wordle-league/README.md

 - [ ] Visualize stats vs. team members and global
 - [ ] login a user, provide anonymous view, transition anonymous stats to OAUTH2 user when user chooses
 - [ ] enable create/join/leave teams (teams is what makes it a League instead of just a Challenge)
 - [ ] offer choice of word set.
-Defaulting to original Josh Whordle
+Defaulting now is simlar to NYT, TODO: offer OG Whardle and EOWL versions
+- [ ] offer legacy personalized word sets
 - [ ] bind puzzles to fixed time periods (assume local Day)
 - [ ] Re-factor update challenge state as method in challenge Class
 - [ ] Re-factor style sheet to be created programatically from redraw module